alexfranklin53/Final-Project-Digital-Concept-Tutorial/hosting.md

 5. With your file explorer open, drag the saved video file over to the "Upload Videos" window on YouTube.
 6. Now you have the option the set your videos title/ description and visibility status.
 Configure the settings you want and then press "Upload"

-# Now your video is uploaded for all to see
+# Now your video is uploaded for all to see.

 [Previous Page](./saving.md)